blairdrummond/scbursts/README.md

 # SCBursts - Single Channel Bursts Analysis

-This `R` Package was designed for use by the [dacosta lab](http://www.dacosta.net/).
+This `R` Package was designed for use by the [daCosta lab](http://www.dacosta.net/).
 The package contains the following features:

 - Transform data between formats (`.evt`, `.dwt`, etc)
 - Correct for effects of the Gaussian filter on the time-series data.